sithmel/diogenes/README.md

 Caching a service
 -----------------
-If the result of a service depends on the configuration and it is heavy to compute, you can cache it.
+If the result of a service depends only on the configuration, you can cache it.
 The "cache" method takes an object as argument with 3 different attributes:

 * key: (a function) it generates the key to use as cache key.
 It default to a single key (it will store a single value)